Open books

 wat ek nog ontmoet het’ Frans

-Rautenbach, Cape Bar, labour lawyer and author ‘An
+Rautenbach SC, Cape Bar, labour lawyer and author ‘An

 outstanding interdisciplinary study pivotal to understanding Mbeki’s stance